st93642/VDownloader/WINDOWS_PORTABLE.md

 1. **Choose the right build**:
    - Standard: For tech-savvy users
-   - Portable: For general audience
+   - Portable: For general audience (recommended - includes yt-dlp)

-2. **Include yt-dlp**:
-   - Download latest yt-dlp.exe
-   - Place in the portable folder
-   - Mention it in your distribution notes

-3. **Repackaging**:
+2. **Repackaging**:
    - You can repackage the portable build
-   - Include yt-dlp if desired
+   - yt-dlp is already included
-   - Add your own launcher/installer
+   - Add your own launcher/installer if desired
    - Credit original project

 ## Troubleshooting